Clarity Mental Health

 If you think ADHD is starting to affect your daily activities and quality of life, the first place to start is talking to a healthcare or behavioral professional.

 If not identified and addressed early, children with ADHD can have trouble succeeding in school and suffer negative consequences from getting in trouble too often.
-Likewise, adults who struggle with untreated ADHD, often have difficulty keeping jobs, relationships, and managing other responsibilities that come with adulthood.
+Likewise, adults who struggle with untreated or undiagnosed ADHD, often have difficulty keeping jobs, relationships, and managing other responsibilities that come with adulthood.

 Treatment for ADHD usually involves psychotherapy, medication, or both.
 Therapy often includes talk therapy as well as behavior therapies to identify issues and find ways to manage hyperactivity and channel it elsewhere if possible.